LLNL/lbann/docs/layers/transform_layers.rst

 InTopK
 ----------------------------------------

-The InTopK layer is a one-hot vector indicating top-k entries.
+The :python:`InTopK` layer is a one-hot vector indicating top-k entries.
 Output tensor has same dimensions as input tensor.
 Output entries corresponding to the top-k input entries are set to one and the rest to zero.
 Ties are broken in favor of entries with smaller indices.

 Arguments: